Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 c.Maintaining Access
 d.Clearing Tracks
 2. 1.Reconnaissance and Scanning
-During this stage, HappieeCorp examined and analyzed to obtain information needed to proceed with the test.
+During this stage, Risky_Corporations examined and analyzed to obtain information needed to proceed with the test.
 Nmap,  powerful scanning tool, was used to scan the assets to capture information about them.
 Goburster was also used to enumerate hidden directories on the website  The tools used during this phase includes:
 1.Nmap
 2.Goburster
 3.Smtp-user-enum
 Tools 	Function
 Goburster	Gobuster is a tool primarily used for directory and file brute-forcing on web servers.
-It was used to discover hidden files and directories on HappieeCorp web server.
+It was used to discover hidden files and directories on Risky_Corporations web server.
 Nmap	Nmap is a powerful open-source network scanning tool used for network discovery and security auditing.
-It was used to discover the services running on HappieeCorp server
+It was used to discover the services running on Risky_Corporations server
 Smtp-user-enum	The Smtp-User-Enum is a tool used to discover valid users  on a target mail server.

 Table 2.1 Reconnaissance and Scanning tools